Konstantin Unterweger

 Resume

-A quick look at my education and experience that define my journey as a problem solver and software developer.
+A quick overview of the education and experience that shaped my path as a problem solver and software developer.

 Education